raspberrypilearning/focus-on-the-prize/en/step_6.md

 ## More gifts

-In this step you will make sure the gifts are not touching each other, or the edge of the screen when they stop moving, and then add a third gift.
+In this step, you will make sure that the gifts are not touching each other, or the edge of the screen, when they stop moving.
+Then, you will add a third gift.

 It is possible that the gift boxes will finish their motion on top of each other, which might make it difficult to see which gift is which.
 To stop this from happening, you can detect if they are touching.
-The colour of the gift's ribbon, can be used to detect if two boxes are touching each other.
+The colour of the gift box's ribbon can be used to detect if two boxes are touching each other.

-**The scripts shown below needs to be added to both Gift and Gift2**
+**The scripts shown below need to be added to both the Gift and Gift2 sprites.**

 --- task ---
 The `not`{:class="block3operators"} operator can be used to turn a **True** into a **False**, or a **False** into a **True**.

-A `Sensing`{:class="block3sensing"} block that detects if a sprite is touching a colour, would return **True**, when the sprite touches that colour.
+A `Sensing`{:class="block3sensing"} block that detects if a sprite is touching a colour would return **True** when the sprite touches that colour.

-By using the `not`{:class="block3operators"} operator, you can detect if a sprite is `not`{:class="block3operators"} `touching`{:class="block3sensing"} a color.
+By using the `not`{:class="block3operators"} operator, you can detect if a sprite is `not`{:class="block3operators"} `touching`{:class="block3sensing"} a colour.

 Add a `repeat until`{:class="block3control"} block to the bottom of your script, and place a `not`{:class="block3operators"} block inside it.